golang/website/_content/blog/laws-of-reflection.md

 One important category of type is interface types, which represent fixed sets of methods.
+(When discussing reflection, we can ignore the use of interface definitions as constraints within polymorphic code.)
 An interface variable can store any concrete (non-interface) value as long as that value implements the interface's methods.
 A well-known pair of examples is `io.Reader` and `io.Writer`,